calvo-jp/internship-projects/README.md

 ## POKEDEX

-Demo of NextJS' SSG and SSR with chakra-ui and pokedex API
+Demo of NextJS' SSG and SSR with [chakra-ui](https://chakra-ui.com/)

 **Requirements**